 Name, birthday, kid's names, pet's names (living or dead), birthplace, previous addresses (street name, city, or state) and, of course, all of the above with 123 or ! added to the end because gosh, no one would ever think of that!

 I don't mean to mock, but please take to heart that if you make a password personal, then the only thing someone needs to know is personal information about you to guess it.
-And the number one way people learn your personal information is that you provide it online! (or if they're family, friends, or co-workers).
+And the number one way people learn your personal information is when you provide it online! (or from family, friends, or co-workers).

 On a Sticky Note